 Work appears in a number of webzines: Alterran, Electronic Poetry Review, Fieralingue, GutCult, Interpoetry, Masthead, Pores, Stride, Litter, Word For/Word, etc.

 He also works as a painter, collagist & book-illustrator/designer.
 One-man show at Wyeside Arts Centre, Builth Wells, 1980; graphic work has appeared in a number of group shows, most recently Verba Inter Visual at the Lethaby Galleries, 2001, and Oculus Visual Poetry Biennial, Tokyo 2004.
 The text-graphic work Memory Screen was shown at the Bury Text Festival in 2005.
 Publisher of West House Books since 1994, including books by David Annwn, Thomas Lovell Beddoes, Richard Caddel, Kelvin Corcoran, Martin Corless-Smith, Ian Davidson, Johan de Wit, Edward Dorn, Bill Griffiths, Karen Mac Cormack, Geraldine Monk, Gavin Selerie, Glenn Storhaug & Catherine Wagner; with Geraldine Monk he publishes small pamphlets & ephemera under the imprint Gargoyle Editions.
-He is co-organiser of the reading series Sheffield Poetry International.
+He was co-organiser of the reading series Sheffield Poetry International.

 A LOOKING-GLASS FOR LOGOCLASTS: LIFE STUDIES